| |

 productions around the world.
 He has worked with symphony orchestras,

-African village drummers, opera companies, dancers and singers of the
+Avant-garde chamber music ensembles, African village drummers, opera companies, dancers and singers of the

 Having completed musical studies in Philadelphia (Temple University),